zincbase/zincdb/docs/Getting started.md

 await db.get("connections.max");
 ```

-ZincDB tries to take this a step further by providing built-in support for record hierarchies, and by checking and enforcing their definitions and usage.
+ZincDB tries to take this a step further by providing built-in support for record hierarchies, and checks and enforces their definitions and usage.
 However, instead of encoding and decoding this information through prefixes, it accepts arrays of strings as keys, for example:

 ```ts
 await db.put(["permissions", "read", "allowed"], true);